Register New Revision

 ThreatsExternal, negative

-The concept is credited to Albert Humphrey, who led a research project at the Stanford Research Institute in the 1960s and 1970s.
-The goal of the research was to identify why corporate planning consistently failed.
-The resulting framework, initially called SOFT (Satisfactory, Opportunity, Fault, Threat), was later evolved into the SWOT analysis we use today.
+The SWOT framework is credited to Albert Humphrey, who led a research project at the Stanford Research Institute during the 1960s and 1970s.
+The goal was to understand why long-range corporate planning so often failed.
+The original model was called SOFT (Satisfactory, Opportunity, Fault, Threat) and was later refined into the SWOT we know today.

 Strengths